How to File a Home Insurance Claim: Process, Timeline & What to Expect

 Claim Type Rate Impact

-Water damage High — national average ~25% increase
+Water damage High, often ~25% increase

-Fire damage High — due to rebuild costs
+Fire damage High due to rebuild costs

 Theft or liability Moderate to high

-Weather/hurricane (in some states) Low or none — protected by state law
+Weather/hurricane (in some states) Low or none, protected by state law

 No-fault incidents Generally minimal